gilramir/objregexp/README.md

 end of the match.

-If you used parens in your regular expressions, you can get the start and end positions for each of these "registers", based on their number, starting with 1.
+If you used parens in your regular expressions, you can get the start and end positions for each of these groups, based on their number, starting with 1.

 For example: